DavidFarrell/paidia.fun/__publisher_site/content/homepage/2meet_the_team.md

 header_menu: true
 ---

-* We are showing the game in the Prototype Gallery
+* We are showing the game in the education day on Friday as well as the Prototype Gallery
 * [Hall 4, Stand 4F106 - Table 4](images/hallplan.png)
 * Let's talk about marketing, sales, and distribution